carlolalu/kaban-chat/README.md

     end
 ```

+### Error types

+The choice had to be made between generic errors which could easily be converted (on the trace of the `anyhow` crate) or a bit more precise errors (on the trace of the `thiserror` crate).
+The choice fell on the latter one.

+- `lib.rs`:
+  - `enum MessageError`
+    - TooLongUsername
+    - TooLongContent
+    - InvalidCharsUsername
+    - InvalidCharsContent
+  - `enum ReaderError`
+    - conversion from async io error
+    - propagation of MessageError

 ## Notes for me

 - test: you should write quite a lot of unit tests
+- implement error_handling: write your own errors or convert with anyhow crate? (search for `panic` and `unwrap`)

 - graceful shutdown: add the id pool and recall to check for the id_pool token redemption

-- implement error_handling: write your own errors or convert with anyhow crate? (search for `panic` and `unwrap`)

 - id pool: it could be sharded to avoid bottlenecks if many client_handlers must access the same resource.